Daihongchen/movies_and_tv_recommendation_system/README.md

     1. Json.gz file with 19 years data (8,765,568 reviews)
     2. This project only uses a subsample of 2018 ratings/reviews (209,060 reviews) because of computational cost.
     3. Scrape review webpage link for each movie from the data
-    4. Drop unrelated variables
+    4. Drop unrelated variables.
+Building a collaborative filtering model only requires three features of ratings, reviewerIDs, and movieIDs.
+Some related variables for deployment are alse selected.
+Others are dropped.
-    5. Preprocessed data features include:
+    5. The variables in the preprocessed dataset include:
     'rating', 'reviewTime', 'reviewerID', 'movieID', 'style',  'reviewerName',
     'reviewText', 'summary', 'unixReviewTime', 'vote', 'category', 'title', 'main_cat', 'description', 'brand', 'price',  'links', 'reviewer_count', 'movie_count',